-- Computershare Ltd. (Australian Stock Exchange) (Remuneration Committee Chair) - Cognizant Technology Solutions Corp.
+- Computershare Ltd. (Australian Stock Exchange) Cognizant Technology - Solutions Corp.

 Mr. Velli currently serves on the Board of Directors of Computershare Limited, a global provider of corporate trust, stock transfer, employee share plan, and mortgage servicing services.
-In December 2017, Mr. Velli was appointed to the Board of Directors of Cognizant Technology Solutions Corp., a multinational corporation that provides Information Technology services, including digital, technology, consulting, and operations services.
-He also serves on the Boards of Directors of two private companies, Scivantage Inc. and Foreside Financial Corp.
+In December 2017, Mr. Velli was appointed to the Board of Directors of Cognizant Technology Solutions Corp., a multinational corporation that provides information technology services, including digital, technology, consulting, and operations services.
+He also serves on the Board of Directors of Foreside Financial Group, a private company in the investment management industry.
 Mr. Velli previously served as Senior Executive Vice President of The Bank of New York and as a member of the Senior Policy Committee.
 During his 22-year tenure with The Bank of New York, Mr. Velli's responsibilities included heading Global Issuer Services, Global Custody and related Investor Services, Global Liquidity Services, Pension and 401(k) Services, Consumer and Retail Banking, Correspondent Clearing, and Securities Services.
-Most recently, he served as Chairman and CEO of ConvergEx Group, LLC, a provider of brokerage, software products and technology services from 2006 to 2013, and continued to serve on the ConvergEx Board until 2014.
-Mr. Velli served on the Board of Directors of E\TRADE Financial Corporation and E\TRADE Bank until October 2014.
+Most recently, he served as Chairman and CEO of ConvergEx Group, LLC, a provider of brokerage, software products, and technology services from 2006 to 2013, and continued to serve on the ConvergEx Board until 2014.
+Mr. Velli served on the Board of Directors of ETRADE Financial Corporation and ETRADE Bank until October 2014.
 Mr. Velli has been a member of the board of trustees for William Paterson University since June 2017.
 Mr. Velli acts as a Senior Advisor to Lovell Minnick Partners and, from time to time, he provides advisory services to other private equity firms.

-The Board has concluded that Mr. Velli is qualified to serve as a director of the Company due to his extensive experience with securities servicing, capital markets, business to business, marketing, and mergers and acquisitions matters, as well as his public board experience.
+The Board has concluded that Mr. Velli is gualified to serve as a director of the Company due to his extensive experience with securities servicing, capital markets, business to business, marketing, and mergers and acquisitions matters, as well as his public board experience.
 He plays a key role in the Board's discussions of the Company's investments and liquidity.
 Mr. Velli has extensive experience with acquisitions and business services, providing valuable insights on potential growth opportunities for the Company.